Whiskey For Beginners: Get Started Expanding Your Palate

-So there’s whisky and there’s whiskey.
-I never used to like the drink until I visited Scotland and Ireland and tried their local supply.
+So there’s whisky, and there’s whiskey.
+I never liked the drink until I visited Scotland and Ireland and tried their local supply.
 I became a self-certified fan of single malt lowland Scotch.

-Ever since that trip, I’ve been much more open and curious regarding the different kinds of whiskey out there.
-I’ve tried bourbons, and rye whiskey as well.
+Ever since that trip, I’ve been much more open and curious about the different kinds of whiskey out there.
+I’ve tried bourbons and rye whiskey as well.
 I thought it might be fun to put together a brief guide on whiskey for beginners from a Max point of view, which I plan on updating as I make discoveries.

 Let’s make sure we get some of our terminologies straight first…